Prepping On A Budget With A Lunch At McDonald's

 The LDS Preparation Manual offers practical prepping advice alongside its religious content.
 Although I’m not a member, I respect their approach to food storage.

 They also sell #10 cans of dehydrated bulk food at reasonable prices.
-I have many.
+In fact, I have many of them myself.
 Below is review of 15 of their bulk foods.

 An Unexpected Source for Affordable Bulk Staples